suzuki-shunsuke/ansible-tmux-conf/README.md

 Role Variables
 --------------

-* tmux_conf_ghq_executable: The executable path of ghq command.
+* ghq_executable: The executable path of ghq command.
 The default is "ghq".
 * remote_repository_path: The remote repository where your tmux config is hosted.

 Dependencies